Skip to main content

 • Add your Missions, Leagues and Leaderboards to OneUp dashboards and TV's to increase their impact.

-• If you create a great League which you’d like to run on a regular basis, you can clone the original to run the incentive again without having to set it up from scratch.
+• If you create a great League which you’d like to run on a regular basis, you can duplicate the original to run the incentive again without having to set it up from scratch.

 ❓ How-To Guides